Yes, all Penn State campuses have programs in place to address student food insecurity and hunger.

 • Abba Java Coffeehouse: Provides a study spot with free self-serve coffee and tea, food and Wi-Fi (located in St. Paul’s United Methodist Church).

 • Since 2020 Penn State has partnered with Swipe Out Hunger to raise greater awareness of student food insecurity and increase the impact of their efforts to raise funds to fight hunger across the University.
-In April and November of 2022 students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
+In November of 2023 and April of 2024 students at every campus location had the option to donate $5, $10 or $15 when they pay for their meal at any residential dining facility, including mobile orders.
 Donated funds went toward Penn State’s Student Emergency Fund.

 • The One Garden One Penn State website hubs all the campus gardens.
 The gardens on the Abington, Beaver, Behrend, Berks, Brandywine, Fayette, Hershey, Shenango, and University Park campuses provide a way to address food insecurity and hunger.
 For example, the Abington campus garden’s mission is “To feed each other, grow together, learn from one another, and take care of each other by cultivating engagement, education, and conservation.” and the Shenango campus garden’s mission is “To grow organic vegetables to help reduce rates of food insecurity for our students and others in our local community.”